geoffhumphrey/brewcompetitiononlineentry/README.txt

 **********************************************************************
 Changes in This Version
 **********************************************************************
-Support for BJCP 2015 styles.
-Various bug fixes reported after BETA release.
-Addresses GitHub issues 474, 473, 472, 471, and 468.
+Various bug fixes.
+Addresses GitHub issues 480, 481, 482, 483, 486,
+489, 490, 491, 492, 498, 500, 502, 505.

+Added support for A4 mailing labels.
+Added manual triggering of database cleanup and purge functions.

-For those experiencing any issues related to initial browser-based setup of BCOE&M, the bcoem_baseline_1.3.1.X.sql document is available in the package.
+For those experiencing any issues related to initial browser-based setup of BCOE&M, the bcoem_baseline_1.3.2.X.sql document is available in the package.
 It contains the necessary database structure and dummy data for a new installation that can be installed manually via phpMyAdmin or shell access.
 Be sure to follow the directions in the